SQream/sqream_docs/guides/client_drivers/odbc/install_configure_odbc_linux.rst

       $ tar xf sqream_2019.2.1_odbc_3.0.0_x86_64_linux.tar.gz -C sqream_odbc64

-   Take note of the directory where you unpacked the driver.
+   Take note of the directory where the driver was unpacked.
 For example, ``/home/rhendricks/sqream_odbc64``

 #.
 Locate the ``odbc.ini`` and ``odbcinst.ini`` files, using ``odbcinst -j``.